+Avoid skin and eye contact.
+Wash any splashes from skin or eyes immediately with water.
 Wash hands after use.
 Do not eat, drink or smoke whilst handling the product.

 Care should be taken to avoid accidental self-injection.
 If accidental self-injection occurs seek medical advice immediately.

-iii) Other precautions
+4.5.iii Other precautions